Are you struggling with how to be productive working from home? You’re not the only one.

 In smaller spaces, setting up shop at the kitchen table might be your only option.
 But that doesn’t mean you can’t still set up a clearly defined workstation and minimize any distractions.
 Sit on a proper chair, turn off the television, and keep your workspace tidy.
 You might even prefer to pack away your work station at the end of each day to help delineate the moment you’ve logged off.

 A note about kids

 If you are attempting to work from home with children in the house, you are facing an entirely different level of challenge.
-But with many governments opting to shut schools as part of their virus countermeasures, this is a reality faced by many parents.
-Options include:
+But there are many helpful ways to work around it so that you get the best of both worlds.
+These options include:

 - For younger kids, spend time each night setting up a series of activities that will (hopefully) keep them occupied the following day.

 - If your partner is also working from home, take turns to mind younger kids while the other partner works.

 - For school-aged kids, consider adjusting your work and break schedule to align with their routine.
 Work at the same time, have a lunch break at the same time, and so on.

 3. Make a schedule and stick to it